oracle/node-oracledb/INSTALL.md

 Questions and issues can be posted as [GitHub Issues](https://github.com/oracle/node-oracledb/issues).

-### 6.1 Install Xcode
+### 6.1 Install Prerequisites

-Building node-oracledb requires Xcode from the Mac App store.
+Install Xcode from the Mac App store.

 ### 6.2 Install Node.js